tarekauel/tk1progex1/theory/ex7/ex7.md

 to the network which is not seen by node 1.
 In the example above, the problem could be solved for k=3.
-However, for a larger network k=3 would also be insufficient and there is no upper bound for k which solved the problem in general.
+However, for a larger network k=3 would also be insufficient and there is no upper bound for k which solves the problem in general.

 Second argument: **Impossibility of Symmetry Breaking**
-Because the LOCAL model is deterministic, a given distributed algorithm produces the same result on nodes which have an equal view on the network, i.e. there neighborhood graph G<sup>k</sup> looks alike.
+Because the LOCAL model is deterministic, a given distributed algorithm produces the same result on nodes that have an equal view on the network, i.e. their neighborhood graph G<sub>k</sub> looks alike.
 For exmaple, this problem comes into play for symmetric network graphs (e.g. n-cycle).
 A distributed algorithm which is used to self-assign an address for each node in the network would assign each node the same address because they all have the